Shopping Cart

 Participants

-• Participants must still respond to levodopa but are experiencing declining benefit from medication.
+• Must still respond to levodopa but are experiencing declining benefit from medication.

 What Makes This Treatment Different?